kokoshine34/docker_Compose_Vault_Nginxlb/README.md

 Lesson Learn
    Should nit reuse existing folder and database file.
 It will refresh like restore the old database might need the old unsealed keys.

+This scenairo is not using config.hcl file. it directly config under conteiners enviroment VAULT_LOCAL_CONFIG.